 Who We Are

 The Counselor Training Clinic (CTC) is operated by the Counselor Education program within the Department of Educational Psychology and Counseling.
-The CTC staff provide counseling to students seeking to achieve a greater sense of well-being and personal growth.
+The CTC staff provides counseling to students seeking to achieve a greater sense of well-being and personal growth.

 Counselors working in the CTC are graduate students enrolled in the master’s level Clinical Mental Health Counseling program, the School Counseling program, or the doctoral-level Counselor Education program.
 All counselors are supervised by the clinic coordinator, assistant clinic coordinator, and/or faculty of the Counselor Education programs.